Rules of Competition

 • Entries must fit the designated monthly theme.

-• Each member may submit one entry per competition.
+• Each member may submit one entry.

-• The date of photo capture must be within the past year.
+• The date of photo capture must be within the past 12 months.

 Open

-• To allow our members to fully achieve their vision for a photo, there is no restriction on the amount or type of computer enhancement allowed (except for changes in pictorial content, as stated below).
-Any enhancement must be done by the entrant.
+• To allow our members to fully achieve their vision for a photo we encourage all entrants to make full use of software tools that can optimize the visual quality of a photo.* Any enhancement must be done by the entrant.

-• Each member may submit one entry per competition.
+• Each member may submit one entry.

-• A and B are judged separately.
+• Class A and Class B are judged separately.

 • There is no limit on the capture date for the photo.

-Abstracts and Altered Reality (once yearly as an Assigned theme)
+Abstracts and Altered Reality (once yearly)

-• Entries may be created by one or more of the following methods:
+Entries may be created by one or more of the following methods:

 • Photographing a subject in such a way that it becomes isolated from its context and where shapes, colors, lines, patterns, and textures predominate and provide primary interest.
 The context becomes unrecognizable and irrelevant.